COVID-19: Highly-Infectious 'Arcturus' Variant First Detected In NY Now Identified In 27 States

 The WHO says Arcturus is a "recombinant" of COVID subvariants BA.2.10.1 and BA.2.75.

-In addition to New York, XBB.1.16 has also been confirmed in California, New Jersey, Connecticut, Massachusetts and 22 other states.
+In addition to New York, XBB.1.16 has also been confirmed in California, New Jersey, Connecticut, Massachusetts, Pennsylvania, Virginia, Maryland, and 19 other states.

 "We will continue to see waves of infection," Van Kerkhove said.
 "The peaks of those infections may not be as large as we saw before and likely will not be because we have population-level immunity that has increased around the world from vaccination and also from past infection.